wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

       - `aws.dynamodb.successfulrequestlatency.sum`

        Here, the actual metric name is `aws.dynamodb.successfulrequestlatency`, while `average`, `maximum`, `minimum`, `samplecount`, and `sum` are the aggregation types.
 When you create the regular expression, you must use only `aws.dynamodb.successfulrequestlatency`.
 For example, `^aws.dynamodb.successfulrequestlatency$`.

-      If you do not specify a regular expression, _all_ CloudWatch metrics are retrieved.

-    - **Bucket Allow List** -- Enter a regular expression with the names of the buckets that contain the objects you want to request metrics for.
+     - **Bucket Allow List** – Enter a regular expression with the names of the buckets that contain the objects you want to request metrics for.
 This way, you add the bucket names to an allow list and only the S3 metrics that are in the matching buckets will be sent to VMware Aria Operations for Applications.
-    - **Point Tag Allow List** -- Add custom AWS point tags to an allow list by specifying a regular expression.
+     - **Point Tag Allow List** – Add custom AWS point tags to an allow list by specifying a regular expression.
 If you do not specify a regular expression, no point tags are added to metrics.
       Currently, custom point tags only for AWS EC2 instances and volumes are supported.
 To ingest the custom tags, you must first add the custom tags to the supported resources, and then add the tag keys in the **Point Tag Allow List** as a regular expression.
      - **Service Refresh Rate** -- Number of minutes between requesting metrics.
 Default is `5`.
      - **Products** -- Allows you to filter the list of AWS products for which you want to collect metrics by using the CloudWatch integration.
 The default is **All**.
 Click **Custom** to see the list of AWS products and to filter them according to your needs.
      - If you select a custom list of AWS products, you can also specify custom namespaces.

         A namespace is a container for CloudWatch metrics.
 Metrics in different namespaces are isolated from each other, so that metrics from different applications are not mistakenly aggregated into the same statistics.
 See [Amazon CloudWatch concepts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html) for details.

 1. Click **Update**.